-How do real estate agents get paid?
+How do real estate brokers get paid?

-Most real estate agents get paid commission based upon the sale price of a property.
+Most real estate brokers get paid commission based upon the sale price of a property.
 The commissions of a real estate transaction are negotiable and tend to range anywhere from 1% all the way up to 10%.

 How do real estate brokers-in-charge get paid?